5 Secrets to Encourage a Loving Sibling Relationship

 Sometimes with age differences it is difficult to find play activities that both children want to do.
 I created a post with 20+ activities older and younger siblings can play together!

 It doesn’t matter if there is an age difference or sex difference.
+We have two girls and a boy, but they find ways to all play together.
+They love being outside, playing play-doh or coloring together.
+An eight year old and a two year old can colo.
 There are ways for kids all of stages to play together!

 Our oldest children are polar opposites.
 Our daughter loves all things fancy and LEGO.
 On the other hand, our son loves to battle ANYTHING (cars, balloons, spoons, whatever.).
 But they still find a way to engage together.